Meiguro/simplyjs/README.md

 element.animate({ position: pos, size: size });
 ````

-Animations are queued when `Element.animate` is called multiple times at once.
+Each element has its own animation queue.
+Animations are queued when `Element.animate` is called multiple times at once with the same element.
 The animations will occur in order, and the first animation will occur immediately.
+Note that because each element has its own queue, calling `Element.animate` across different elements will result all elements animating the same time.
+To queue animations across multiple elements, see [Element.queue(callback(next))].

 When an animation begins, its destination values are saved immediately to the [Element].